Faster Ray Tracing through Hierarchy Cut Code: Background

 All of the aforementioned methods suffer from \textbf{boundary drift}.
-Boundary drift refers to the phenomenon that the code boundary is different from the boundary of the BVH node.
-This will result in different intersection results between rays of the same code and BVH nodes.
-As Figure \ref{Fig_Boundary_Drift} (a) shows, black boundaries are morton code boundaries, and red boundaries are BVH node boundaries.
-Points P0 and P1, which fall within the same BVH node boundary (P0 and P1) will correspond to different codes since they fall in different code boundaries.
-Conversely, points P1 and P2, which fall within different BVH node boundaries (P1 and P2) will correspond to the same codes.
-The word "drift" comes from the intuitive view that the code boundary is drifting from the BVH boundary in Figure \ref{Fig_Boundary_Drift} (a).
-Boundary drift causes the ray spatial coherence measured by the encoding method to be inconsistent with the traversal path coherence.
-Due to boundary drift, high ray spatial coherence does not necessarily guarantee high traversal path coherence.
-It is the primary reason why the reordering techniques failed to achieve the best effect in some situation.
+Boundary drift refers to the situation where the boundaries of the code cells differ from the boundaries of the BVH nodes.
+This can lead to inconsistent intersection results between rays that have the same code but intersect different BVH nodes.
+In Figure \ref{Fig_Boundary_Drift} (a), the black boundaries represent the Morton code boundaries, while the red boundaries represent the BVH node boundaries.
+Points P0 and P1, which fall within the same BVH node boundary, correspond to different codes because they belong to different code boundaries.
+Conversely, points P1 and P2, which fall within different BVH node boundaries, correspond to the same codes.
+The term "drift" arises from the observation that the boundary of code cells appears to be shifting away from the BVH boundary in Figure \ref{Fig_Boundary_Drift} (a).
+Direction encoding methods also suffer from a similar issue, as depicted in Figure \ref{Fig_Boundary_Drift} (b).

-Direction encoding has a similar problem, as shown in Figure \ref{Fig_Boundary_Drift} (b).
-The red boundaries are BVH node boundaries and the black boundaries are the code boundaries of Spherical Coordinates code, which is a common direction encoding method.
-Because the method is encoding the direction, the code boundary is no longer a box, but a cone.
-Rays R1 and R2 intersect the same BVH boundary, but R1 and R0 have the same Spherical Coordinates code.

-In some cases, boundary drift can have a particularly significant impact.
-For example, complex small objects placed in a large scene.
-In this case, the hit points on that object will be encoded with a few bits, leading to severe performance degradation.
+Boundary drift can have a particularly significant impact in certain scenarios, such as when complex small objects are placed within a large scene.
+In such cases, the hit points on those small objects may be encoded with only a few bits, leading to severe performance degradation.
 In fact, the performance may even be worse than when no optimization is applied at all.